 Parents may have their student request a daily or weekly progress check through the academy teachers.
-The parents and teachers may communicate through the Student Planner.

 Academic Integrity Policy

 The primary goal of any educational institution should be to enhance the learning environment and to promote the pursuit of intellectual excellence.
 The Rocklin Unified School Board of Education believes that the public school should reinforce the values of our democratic society, teach citizenship, and provide an environment conducive to ethical behavior.
 The Granite Oaks community believes that the school should maintain a climate in which honesty, courtesy, consideration, integrity and a concern for others are highly valued.